Samsung/TizenFX/src/Tizen.Pims.Calendar/doc/api/Tizen.Pims.CalendarViews.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

-uid: Tizen.Pims.CalendarViews
+uid: Tizen.Pims.Calendar.CalendarViews
 summary: This namespace provides information about views with properties.
+remarks: |
-remarks: Views are provided to access and handle entities.
+  Views are provided to access and handle entities.
 A view is a structure, which has property elements.
   A view is almost the same as a database "VIEW", which limits access and guarantees performance.
   A "record" represents a single row of the views.
   A record can have basic properties of five types: integer, string, long, double, CalendarTime.
 sinceTizen: 4
 ---